 In short, rewilding brings us closer to nature.
 But then so does the most plotted garden you can imagine.

 On the public scale — city parks to surrounding green space — rewilding often means restoration, returning the land to its natural condition.
 This might mean woods or prairies and it often means watersheds.
 Or it might mean making urban landscape features more friendly to pollinators, birds, and other beneficial wildlife.
-Seattle’s Pollinator Pathway is a good example.
+Lurie Garden in Chicago is a good example.

 Rewilding always means an end to generalized pesticide and herbicide spraying.
 And, as Easton points out, rewilding “is to acknowledge how harmful some gardening practices can be.”
 She asks we cut them out, only in more eloquent words.